tiagocoutinho/sockio/README.md

 ### Connection event callbacks

-You can be notified on `connection_made`, `connection_lost` and `eof_received` events by registering callbacks on the sockio Socket constructor
+You can be notified on `connection_made`, `connection_lost` and `eof_received` events by registering callbacks on the sockio TCP constructor

 This is particularly useful if, for example, you want a specific procedure to be executed every time the socket is reconnected to make sure your configuration is